Turn It On Again

 "Turn It On Again" is a song by the English rock band Genesis featured on their 1980 album Duke.
-Also released as a single, the song reached number 8 in the UK Singles Chart, becoming the band's second top 10 hit.
-The lyrics, by Mike Rutherford, concern a man who does nothing more than watch television.
-He becomes obsessed with the people he watches on it, believing them to be his friends.
+Also released as a single, the song reached number 8 in the UK Singles Chart, becoming the band's second top-10 hit.
+The lyric, by Mike Rutherford, concerns a man who does nothing more than watch television and listen to radio.
+He becomes obsessed with the people he watches on it, believing them to be his friends, in an example of parasocial interaction.

 Background

 "Turn It On Again" was built from leftovers from projects by each member: The musical bit used as the chorus was conceived by Tony Banks for A Curious Feeling: "We kind of put [Rutherford's riff] – the bit he didn't use on Smallcreep's Day, curiously enough – with the bit I didn't use on A Curious Feeling, and put these two together.
 We made it much more rocky; both bits became much more rocky.
 My bit was a bit more epic, and Mike's bit was a bit slower and a bit more heavy metal.
 And then Phil gave it a much more straightforward drum part; perhaps neither of us would have thought that we would want that on that bit [...]
 We put on one or two other bits, too, that ended up from there".

 The song's verse/chorus sections alternate time signatures, 6/4 to 7/4 (13/4), while the intro and bridge sections are in 4/4 and 5/4 (9/4).
 The riff written by Rutherford on which the song was largely based was originally much slower, but it was transformed with help from Phil Collins.
 Rutherford explains on the Songbook DVD: "I had this riff [plays lead riff on guitar], but at the time I was playing it like this: [plays slower].
 And Phil said, 'Why don't you try it in a faster speed?' and then he said to me, 'Do you realize it is in 13/8?' and I said, 'What do you mean, it's in 13?
 It's in 4/4, isn't it?'
 'No, it's 13.'"